flairNLP/fundus/docs/2_the_article_class.md

 ## Language detection

 Sometimes publishers support articles in different languages.
-To address this Fundus comes with native support for language detection.
+To address this Fundus includes native support for language detection.
 You can access the detected language with `Article.lang`.

-As an example let's print some languages' for our articles.
+Let's print some languages for our articles.
 ````python
 from fundus import Crawler, PublisherCollection